Preparing for a difficult conversation

 Collaborate on solutions

 Don't offer solutions unless and until you've given the other person a chance to come up with their own.
 If you believe their solution isn’t practical, don’t shoot it down.
 Instead, ask how they’d deal with potential challenges, such as those you’re concerned about.
-For example, if you do [whatever their solution is], how would you deal with:
+For example, i

 • Juggling work and family